Extending

 🧠 3.
 Plugin System (Custom Code)

-For operations that require manipulating the AST structure (e.g., packing args, unwrapping state, injecting context managers), you use the Hook System.
+For operations that require manipulating the AST structure (e.g. injecting imports, wrapping contexts, unwrapping state), you use the Hook System.

 Create a python file in src/ml_switcheroo/plugins/.
 It will be automatically discovered.